 Students who are often bored tend to have lower levels of physical and emotional health than youth who are rarely bored.
-Twenty-eight percent of youth in this region say they feel bored much of the time or always (26% rarely, 46% sometimes, 21% much of the time, 7% always).
-Boredom does not vary by age or gender.
+Over a quarter of youth (28%) in this region say they feel bored much of the time or always (29% rarely, 44% sometimes, 21% much of the time, 7% always).
+Girls are more likely than boys to be bored much of the time or always.
+Rates of boredom are lowest for girls in the 17 years and older age group, while the same is true for boys 14 years and under.